 Or perhaps you want to dive deep into a unit about Butterflies?
 My friend Sarah at Little Learning Corner has a “Favorite Butterfly Books” post for you.

 Inspired to create a butterfly garden in your space?
 Either to create a science center for your students or to enjoy some beneficial insects in your home garden.
-No matter what your reasoning, I am excited to know that you will all join me on the journey to saving our pollinators, beneficial insects, and inspiring a love of learning in the communities you serve.
+No matter what your reasoning, I am excited to know that you will all join me on the journey to saving our pollinators, and beneficial insects, and inspiring a love of learning in the communities you serve.

 Until Next Time, Happy Learning, Ms. Tina 🍃